RotaSmart

 Why forecast belongs before the rota

 Managers build from habit, then adjust once the week starts to feel wrong.
-By then wage percentage and service cover are already harder to correct.

 Forecasting tools built for weekly planning